|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Anterior uveitis may cause:

-Your doctor will ask about your symptoms and medical history.
-An eye exam will also be done.
+You will be asked about your symptoms and medical history.
+An eye exam will be done.
 An eye specialist will do a more extensive exam of the inside of your eye.

 Blood tests may be done to look for other disorders causing or associated with anterior uveitis.